shikokuchuo/nanonext/README.md

 #> [1] "examples"                            "this example will still be received"
 ```

-The subscribed topic can be any atomic type (not just character),
+The subscribed topic can be of any atomic type (not just character),
-allowing integer, double, logical, complex and raw vectors to be sent as
+allowing integer, double, logical, complex and raw vectors to be sent
-well.
+and received.

 ``` r